-The following workflow demonstrates, how iFA instance can be created for the pilot.
-Docker builds container images using dockerfile as a source of instructions and Figure 4shows an instructions to create an iFA instance.
+The following workflow demonstrates, how iFA instances can be created for the pilot.
+Docker builds container images using dockerfile as a source of instructions and Figure 4 shows instructions to create an iFA instance.

 Figure 4: Dockerfile instructions for iFA